hitesh920/deploy-mirror-leech-bot/README.md

 ## What Are Service Accounts?
-- Service accounts can upload 75 TB per day in shared drive where as normal account can only transfer 750 GB per day in shared drive.
+- Service accounts can transfer 75 TB per day in shared drive where as normal account can only transfer 750 GB per day in shared drive.

 ## So How Service Accounts Works?
 - Basically 1 project in google cloud console can genrate 100 service accounts